Ng-Vanh/LearningEnglishApp/README.md

 2. Nguyen Viet Anh - 22021162
 3. Tran Anh Duc - 22021165
 # Description
-Welcome to the English learning application.
-The application is designed to help users improve their English proficiency through features such as lookup , excercise and more ...
+Welcome to the English learning application!
+The application is designed to help users improve their English proficiency through features such as lookup, exercise and various other functionalities.
-1. The application is developed using javaFX and the javaFX library.
+1. The application is developed using JavaFX and the JavaFX library.
 2. The application allows users to look up words from English to Vietnamese and vice versa.
 3. Information within the application is stored in a database , including data about words and user information.
-4. The application utilizes the Google Transalate API and ChatGpt.
+4. The application utilizes the Google Transalate API and ChatGPT.

 # UML Diagram
 ![src_uml](https://github.com/mikebilly/dictionaryEn-Vi/assets/55441313/f8bed12f-5fe5-40e7-b7d1-c3b7a3288365)